Grant Talks Solving Problems as a Customer Success Consultant

-The experience of maintaining communication and relationships despite the pause in hiring due to the pandemic was huge.
-I had an immense appreciation for my manager and my recruiter for keeping me updated during a pause in the recruitment process.
-I also specifically remember a conversation with my manager where he showed transparency and empathy for my position of going through interviews during Covid-19.
-Through that conversation, I knew that I wanted to join a group of people who treated others that way and truly cared about the well-being of others.
+The pandemic caused a delay to the end of my interview process.
+But during that delay, I was in shock to see how communicable and relationship-oriented the organization was.
+I had an immense appreciation for my manager and my recruiter for keeping me updated with what was happening with hiring at the macro level.
+I also specifically remember a conversation with my manager where he showed transparency and empathy for my situation, understanding that waiting around was difficult for me given my previous role.
+But through conversations, I knew that I wanted to join a group of people who treated others that way, so when the time came, we did everything to make it work

 What is your favorite part of your role?

 My favorite part of my role is being able to meet with so many different types of customers and to think through so many different types of problems.
 On top of that, I'm able to do so with the same ultimate goal of improving the lives of customers and employees.
-It's really fun to be able to think through what different types of companies (i.e. different sizes, industries, growth stages, etc.) need to do to improve the experiences that they're providing.
-It really expands that core purpose of what I'm excited to do on a day-to-day basis.
+It's really fun to be able to think through what companies of all shapes and sizes need to do to improve the experiences that they're providing.

 What are your aspirations in your career/life?

 I try to wake up every day with the firm conviction that I'm nowhere near my full potential.
-With that, my aspirations are to put myself in a position where no day is monotonous and where the problems that I get to solve continue to be dynamic and impactful.
+With that, my aspirations are to put myself in a position where no day feels the same as the last and where the problems that I solve continue to be dynamic and impactful.
 Over time, as I grow in my career and as a person, I hope for that impact to continue to grow.
-Solving problems that will make an impact on the greatest scale possible are what push me to do what I do and to continue to grow and learn every day.
+Solving problems that will make an impact on the greatest scale possible is what pushes me to do what I do and to continue to grow and learn every day.